 Project Identification Number ColdStream

 Project Expenditure Category 6-Revenue Replacement

 Project Expenditure Subcategory 6.1-Provision of Government Services

 Status To Completion

 Adopted Budget \$9,500,000.00

 Program Income Earned \$0.00

 Program Income Expended \$0.00

 Total Cumulative Obligations \$0.00

 Total Cumulative Expenditures \$0.00

 Current Period Obligations \$0.00

 Current Period Expenditures \$0.00

-Project Description This project provides for all necessary tasks to install site improvements and infrastructure to support the sale and development of light industrial (I-1) land within Phase I of the Coldstream 200 acre site.
+Project Description This project provides for design of Phases I and II and for construction of Phase I. This includes all necessary tasks to install site improvements and infrastructure to support the sale and development of light industrial (I-1) land within Phase I of the Coldstream 200 acre site.

-Project Name: Pam Miller Downtown Arts Center
+Project Name: Pam Miller Downtown Arts Center (PMDAC) Renovation

 Project Identification Number PMArts

 Project Expenditure Category 6-Revenue Replacement

 Project Expenditure Subcategory 6.1-Provision of Government Services

 Status To Completion

 Adopted Budget \$2,500,000.00

 Program Income Earned \$0.00

 Program Income Expended \$0.00

 Total Cumulative Obligations \$0.00

 Total Cumulative Expenditures \$0.00

 Current Period Obligations \$0.00

 Current Period Expenditures \$0.00

-Project Description This project will renovate the 3rd floor to include multipurpose/performance space, with workshop classroom and ADA accessible restrooms.
+This project will renovate the 3rd floor and a section of the 1st floor to include multipurpose/performance space, with workshop classroom and ADA accessible restrooms.
 The Café will include a multipurpose/event/reception space, serving/catering area and storage area.
-Construction Scope shall include Selective Demolition, New Interior Partitions, New Acoustic Ceilings & Sound Absorptive Floor Finishes, New Paint and Wall Finishes including Acoustic Wall Panels, Upgraded Lighting, Electrical, HVAC & Sprinkler System, Interior Masonry & Structural Repairs including Concrete Slab and Roof Joist Improvements, and Updated Egress.
-The Pam Miller Downtown Arts Center is an arts and entertainment facility located on Main Street, in the heart of downtown Lexington.
+Construction Scope shall include Selective Demolition, New Interior Partitions,

+New Acoustic Ceilings & Sound Absorptive Floor Finishes, New Paint and Wall Finishes including Acoustic Wall Panels, Upgraded Lighting, Electrical, HVAC & Sprinkler System, Interior Masonry & Structural Repairs including Concrete Slab and Roof Joist Improvements, and Updated Egress.
+The renovation will also impact a section of the first floor.
+The allocation also includes acquisition of the building from the Commonwealth of Kentucky.
+Project Description The Pam Miller Downtown Arts Center is an arts and entertainment facility located on Main Street, in the heart of downtown Lexington.
 The PMDAC offers a variety of both visual and performing arts with theatre, dance and music programs as well as exhibits in all media including painting, sculpture, photography, mixed media, film and digital arts.
 Meeting and event space is also available.
 The facility is located in a QCT, and part of the greater urban core of Lexington, which primarily consists of QCT areas.
 Simply put, this facility, the programs offered, and its central location will greatly benefit low-income communities that have been historically underserved.
 Programming is diverse and multifaceted to reflect the surrounding community with care to be inclusive, affordable equitable and educational.
 The venue offers low cost rental rates to qualified participants and a rent free exhibit space for emerging artists, community groups and others.
 This project will allow Fayette County residents of all ages, abilities, and income levels accessibility to enjoy and participate in a variety of enriching arts experiences.
 This renovation will provide necessary infrastructure capital repairs to allow Parks staff, community partners, and civic organizations to continue offering programming, performances, exhibits, and event spaces to serve the surrounding community.

-Project Name: Parks Masterplan - Maintenance
+Project Name: Parks Masterplan Phase II - Maintenance